parks-australia/gatsby-custom/README.txt

-# IMPORTANT
+IMPORTANT

-This module is a fork from the unsupported `1.x` branch of the Drupal Gatsby module: https://git.drupalcode.org/project/gatsby/-/tree/8.x-1.x?ref_type=heads.
+This module is a fork from the unsupported 1.x branch of the Drupal Gatsby module: https://git.drupalcode.org/project/gatsby/-/tree/8.x-1.x?ref_type=heads.

-We rely on the Gatsby Endpoints module (https://www.drupal.org/project/gatsby_endpoints), which is a submodule of `gatsby 1.x` but is removed from `2.x` and now lives in it's own module project : https://git.drupalcode.org/project/gatsby_endpoints.
+We rely on the Gatsby Endpoints module (https://www.drupal.org/project/gatsby_endpoints), which is a submodule of gatsby 1.x but is removed from 2.x and now lives in its own module project : https://git.drupalcode.org/project/gatsby_endpoints.
-Work on the `2.x` branch of the module was never finished, and `1.x` is incompatible with `gatsby 1.x`.
+Work on the 2.x branch of the module was never finished, and 1.x is incompatible with gatsby 2.x.

-The Gatsby Endpoints module that ships with `gatsby 1.x` cannot be uninstalled without breaking the Drupal website, so we instead point Drupal to this tweaked version of the module that is D10 compatible.
+The Gatsby Endpoints module that ships with gatsby 1.x cannot be uninstalled without breaking the Drupal website :( so we instead point Drupal to this tweaked version of the module.
+While this does mean necromancing a dead module branch (frowned upon in religeous circles), the clock is ticking to complete this project so there's no appetite to debug and rewrite everything to work with Gatsby 2.x.

+Summary of changes from original module:

+1. The 'includes=' section of the /gatsby/some-endpoint is cleaned up, removing duplicate and unnecessary field requests and making the URLs much shorter.

+2. The GatsbyTriggerPreview.php file no longer bothers building the entity relationships to send along with the data, as there's no point sending any data with our build webhooks - there's no Gatsby Cloud anymore to handle it :(

+Note that the webhooks still contain the JSON data packet of whatever content changed, as originally used by Gatsby Cloud's Incremental Builds and Instant Previews feature.
+For non-Gatsby Cloud build services, this data isn't used when the webhook is received - it just triggers a full build every time.

 ---
 # Original Readme from here on